 |Nutritional Guidelines (per serving)|

-Or, mix things up by adding spices.
-A bit of freshly ground cumin is particularly tasty (I've been known to also add just a dash of cayenne with it), but so too are curry powder or garam masala.
-Experiment with your favorites spices by mixing in 1/4 teaspoon to start, tasting, and adding from there (remember, you can always add more spice, but you can't take it out once it's in there!).
+Mix things up by adding spices.
+A bit of freshly ground cumin is particularly tasty, but so too are curry powder or garam masala.
+Experiment with your favorites spices by mixing in 1/4 teaspoon to start, tasting, and adding from there.

 - 1/2 cup yogurt*